On topological states and secular equations for quantum-graph eigenvalues: Structure and fixed vectors of the bond-scattering matrix

 \item This is clear if $x \propto {\bf 1}$.
 Since the fixed vectors of $\mathcal{S}$ orthogonal to ${\bf 1}$ are all odd with respect to $\tau$, it follows that for them,

 and as in the previous proof, on the subspace of $\mathbb{C}^{2m}$ for which $\tau x = - x$, $\extd_s\mathcal{D}^{-1}\extd^*_t x$ implies \eqref{harm1form}.

 \item

-According to (C), the dimension of the null space of $\mathcal{S} - \mathbb{1}$ when restricted to the subspace of $x: \tau x = - x$ equals that of $(\extd_t -\extd_s)\mathcal{D}^{-1}(\extd^*_t -\extd^*_s)x$, and because the rank of the Laplacian on discrete $1$-forms equals that of the scalar discrete Laplacian, which has nullity $1$ when the graph is connected, the set of solutions of \eqref{harmforms} such that $\tau x = - x$ has dimension $\beta$. \item Because of Lemma \ref{LoBehold} we may choose the cycles on which the basis vectors are supported as any set of generators of the fundamental group of $\Gamma_c$. \end{enumerate}
+According to (C), the dimension of the null space of $\mathcal{S} - \mathbb{1}$ when restricted to the subspace of $x: \tau x = - x$ equals that of $(\extd_t -\extd_s)\mathcal{D}^{-1}(\extd^*_t -\extd^*_s)x$, and because the rank of the Laplacian on discrete $1$-forms equals that of the scalar discrete Laplacian, which has nullity $1$ when the graph is connected, the set of solutions of \eqref{harmforms} such that $\tau x = - x$ has dimension $\beta_1$, c.f. for example \cite{FKW}, Theorem 20. \item Because of Lemma \ref{LoBehold} we may choose the cycles on which the basis vectors are supported as any set of generators of the fundamental group of $\Gamma_c$. \end{enumerate}

 \end{proof}